lexicalunit/nepthis/rc/journal.md

 The battle started, and the dwarf got off an amazing hit with his axe.
 I thought it might be over right then and there, but beyond some irritated surprise, the half dragon seemed unhurt.
 He responded with a quick volley of swings with his long sword and spear, and it wasn't long before Thorn fell unconcious.

 True to his word, the half dragon released the final hostage.
 That was nice, I guess, but he kicked Thorn while he was down.
 So much for honor.
+Maybe only half of him is honorable?

 With the siege ended, we returned to the keep for a long rest.
 Thorn was attended to by several healing mages.
 My sleep was restless that night.
 That dream again...